top of page

 Places discovered that validate the contents and truth of the Bible.

-• An elaborate building has been discovered next to the temple.
+• Researchers have discovered an elaborate building next to the temple.

 It is estimated that the building was shaken to pieces around 33 AD by an earthquake.